-6. Individuals and organizations are invited to provide comments on any of the preliminary staff recommendations included in this Invitation to Comment.
-Additionally, the Board invites interested stakeholders to comment on some or all of the questions below concerning some of the staff recommendations in this Invitation to Comment.
-Comments are requested from both those who agree with the staff recommendations and those who do not agree.
+12. Individuals and organizations are invited to provide comments on any of the views included in this Invitation to Comment.
+Additionally, the Board and the PCC invite interested stakeholders to comment on some or all of the questions below.
+Comments are requested from both those who agree with the views in this Invitation to Comment and those who do not agree.
 Comments are most helpful if they identify and clearly explain the question and the issue.
-Those who disagree with a staff recommendation are asked to describe their suggested alternative(s), supported by specific reasoning.
+Those who disagree with a view in this guide are asked to describe their suggested alternative(s), supported by specific reasoning.